 - Exploitation of the data set and the data cleansing are performed off-line.
 Therefore, computation time is not a primary concern, but the data cleansing process should be scalable to larger data sets. - The size of the data set is medium (45,000 records with 311 fields).
 The average size of a field is 8 bytes.
-However, it is large enough to prohibit transformations of the entire data set in the main memory of a usual computer. - More than half of the elements in the data set are empty. - Over 50% of the fields are date type, representing events.
+However, a similar data set is used for sailors and it has around 230,000 records.
+Although not extremely, large this data set cannot be analyzed in the memory of a regular computer. - More than half of the elements in the data set are empty. - Over 50% of the fields are date type, representing events.
 The rest of the fields represent domain specific attributes, which would vary among different problems.

 For the experiments presented here, a part of the original data set, referred from now on simply as the data set is utilized.
 Also, only the date type fields are being examined by the methods presented.
-Date type data (representing events in time) fits very well the proposed goal of keeping the data cleansing process as domain independent as possible.
-All the date type data elements have more or less the same format, and the range is rather data driven than domain driven.
+Since all these fields represent the same type of data, they can be analyzed without domain knowledge.
+All the date data elements have more or less the same format, and the range is rather data driven than domain driven.
 The only issue that needs some domain knowledge is the fact that the first field in the data set now should contain the earliest date for each record.
 This however does not constrain the problem too much, since most data sets of this type contain a field corresponding to the date of birth, which is the earliest date that appears in an individual personnel record.
 This field is referred further in the paper as the reference date.
 If there is no such a field in the data set, an extra field can be added to the data set, which would satisfy this criterion.

-A further step yields even more domain independency.
 All the date type values are converted to integer numbers.
 Since dates have different representations in different application, a tool was designed to recognize and convert twenty-eight types of date representations, grouped in five classes.
 The only restriction is that the data elements in the same data set should be represented in the formats from the same class.
 An integer type is utilized for memory concerns.
 Thus, the data cleansing tools developed operate on any data set that has date type or integer type elements, with the only restriction that the first field of each record contains the smallest value in that record.
-The current experiments were done only on the date type data set.
-Date type data allows the establishment of some hypothesis on data, as shall be seen further in the paper, that makes the definition and identification of possible errors, without using domain knowledge.
+The current experiments were done only on the data set containing the dates.
+This kind of data allows the establishment of some hypothesis on data, as shall be seen further in the paper, that makes the definition and identification of possible errors, without using domain knowledge.

 In previous work [Maletic00], several error types were identified and a prototype tool was implemented that automatically uncovered these errors.
-The implemented tool was designed to identify the following potential errors: non-numerical value in a field, a value that represents a date earlier than the reference date (the data element in the first field), missing value in the reference field, too many empty fields, outlier values in a record, records that do not follow existing (and identified) patterns in the data, outlier records according to clustering.
+The implemented tool is designed to identify the following potential errors: non-numerical value in a field, a value that represents a date earlier than the reference date (the data element in the first field), missing value in the reference field, too many empty fields, outlier values in a record, records that do not follow existing (and identified) patterns in the data, outlier records according to clustering.
+These results attempted to look for potential errors beyond the integrity.